Wang Yang (politician): Guangdong (2007–2012)

-Central Government
+Top leadership

+Vice Premier (2013–2018)

-While Wang did not make it to the pinnacle of Chinese political life as was predicted early on by some observers, he was able to 'renew' his Politburo membership for another five-year term at the 18th Party Congress.
+While Wang did not make it to the pinnacle of Chinese political life as was predicted early on by some observers, he was reappointed as a member of the Politburo membership at the 1st Plenary Session of the 18th Central Committee on 15 November 2012.
 He subsequently left his leadership post in Guangdong, succeeded by another rising political star, Hu Chunhua.
-In March 2013, Wang Yang was promoted to Vice Premier in Li Keqiang's government at the 2013 National People's Congress, overseeing portfolios of agriculture, water management, commerce, tourism, and poverty reduction.
+In March 2013, Wang Yang was appointed as the Vice Premier in Li Keqiang's government at the first session of the 12th National People's Congress, overseeing portfolios of agriculture, water management, commerce, tourism, and poverty reduction.

 In his capacity as Vice Premier, Wang frequently met with international dignitaries and accompanied Xi Jinping or Li Keqiang on trips abroad.
 However, his periodic displays of bold political views seem to have receded to the background as the new group of party leaders gradually coalesced around Xi Jinping's ideology.
 Following the 4th Plenum of the 18th Central Committee held in October 2014, Wang published an article on the party mouthpiece People's Daily in which he praised the legal reforms discussed at the plenum and said that China will learn from its own culture and experience and will never "copy models or philosophies of other countries" when it comes to legal reform.

 Wang has taken on several important roles in heading ad hoc policy coordination steering committees known as Central Leading Groups.
 He has, since 2013, been the leader of the Leading Group on Intellectual Property and Counterfeit Goods, the leader of the State Council Leading Group on Poverty Reduction, and the deputy leader of the Commission on Food Safety.
 He was also named in 2014 as the deputy leader of the Leading Group for Advancing the Development of One Belt One Road, and the leader of the Leading Group on Poverty Reduction.
-Wang was considered a strong candidate for entry into the Politburo Standing Committee at the 19th Party Congress in 2017.
+Wang was considered a strong candidate for entry into the Politburo Standing Committee at the 19th Party National Congress in 2017.

+Chairman of the Chinese People's Political Consultative Conference (2018–2023)

-Wang was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st Plenary Session of the 19th Central Committee of the Chinese Communist Party on 25 October 2017.
+Wang was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st Plenary Session of the 19th Central Committee on 25 October 2017.
+In March 2018, Wang became Chairman of the Chinese People's Political Consultative Conference.

-Wang is the head of the Central Committee's Xinjiang Work Coordination Small Group, a body deciding Xinjiang policies.
-Wang visited Xinjiang in April 2018, March and July, 2019.
+Wang was the head of the Central Xinjiang Work Coordination Group, a body deciding Xinjiang policies.
+Wang visited Xinjiang in April 2018, and in March and July 2019.
 According to a source quoted by the South China Morning Post, Wang reported to Xi Jinping that measures targeting Muslim ethnic minorities in Xinjiang have triggered widespread discontent among Han Chinese officials and citizens.

-During the 20th National Congress of the Chinese Communist Party in October 2022, Wang failed to be elected to the new 20th Central Committee of the Chinese Communist Party which indicates his political retirement.
+During the 20th National Congress of the Chinese Communist Party in October 2022, Wang was not elected to the new 20th Central Committee of the Chinese Communist Party which indicated his political retirement.
+Wang stepped down as Chairman of the Chinese People's Political Consultative Conference in March 2023.